fermyon/cloud-openapi/README.md

 # cloud-openapi

-This repository contains the Fermyon Cloud OpenAPI specification and related artifacts.
+This repository contains the Cloud OpenAPI specification and related artifacts.

 The OpenAPI specification defines a machine-readable schema for describing HTTP APIs.
 From an OpenAPI specification, clients and servers for your project can be generated in a number of programming languages.

-The latest version of the OpenAPI specification for the Fermyon Cloud can be found in this repository at swagger.json.
+The latest version of the OpenAPI specification for the Cloud can be found in this repository at swagger.json.
 This file is itself a generated file and should not be edited directly.
-You can use this file to generate a client for the Fermyon Cloud HTTP API in the language of your choice.
+You can use this file to generate a client for the Cloud HTTP API in the language of your choice.

 ## Using the Rust client